 The Reef 2050 WQIP review

-The Reef 2050 Water Quality Improvement Plan (Reef 2050 WQIP) guides how governments, Reef communities, Traditional Owners, industry, and partners work together to improve the quality of water flowing through local waterways and wetlands to the Great Barrier Reef.
+The Reef 2050 Water Quality Improvement Plan (Reef 2050 WQIP) guides how governments, Reef communities, Traditional Owners, industry, and partners work together to improve the quality of water from Reef catchments to the Great Barrier Reef.

 A review of the Reef 2050 WQIP is underway.
 The review provides an opportunity to build on successes and plan for the future, incorporating the knowledge and experience of Reef communities.